yrrid/submission-wasm-msm/README.md

 ## The Goal

-Improve the performance of WASM based MSM on BLS12-381-G1 Curves.
+Improve the performance of WASM based MSM on the BLS12-381-G1 Curve.

 We have tested our solution on the provided CoreWeave instance, an EPYC 7443P with 24 cores.
 Our solution uses only a single core, as required by the competition specifications.
 Performance seems to vary somewhat